 How to use a settlement agreement to resolve an employment issue

-Author: Claire Birkinshaw
+Original author: Claire Birkinshaw

 Click on any of the hyperlinks to go to more detailed guidance below.

 - Be aware that a settlement agreement is a legally binding agreement made between an employer and an employee under which the employee agrees not to pursue a particular claim that he or she has in relation to his or her employment or its termination.